 3.3: Environmental heterogeneity as an explanation of species richness

 We regressed vascular plant species richness against each axis of environmental heterogeneity (Table 2) and the major axis of heterogeneity (PC1; Table 2, Figure 3) separately.
-Insofar as PC1 describes much of the variation in environmental heterogeneity (ca. 39–42%), we found evidence for a common relationship between species richness and environmental heterogeneity at HDS- and DS-scales (Figure 3b,c).
+Insofar as PC1 describes much of the variation in environmental heterogeneity (ca. 38–42%), we found evidence for a common relationship between species richness and environmental heterogeneity at HDS- and DS-scales (Figure 3b,c).
 The GCFR and SWAFR pixels occupy different areas along this relationship.
-At QDS-scales, however, there was evidence for differences in the slopes and intercepts of this relationship between the GCFR and SWAFR (Figure 3a).
-It is noteworthy, though, that the differences in these slopes is small (24.61 species per unit PC1, P = 0.034) relative to the variation in species richness observed across QDS (SD = 304.75 species).
+At QDS-scales, however, there was evidence for differences in the slopes and intercepts of this relationship between the GCFR and SWAFR (Figure 3a), although differences in these slopes is small (24.61 species per unit PC1, P = 0.034) relative to the variation in species richness observed across QDS (SD = 304.75 species).

-Considering each axis of environmental heterogeneity separately, we found a common set of axes of environmental heterogeneity positively associated with species richness in both the GCFR and SWAFR at HDS- and DS-scales (Table 2b,c).
-This reflects the results for the regressions against PC1.
-Indeed, again at QDS-scales, there was evidence for differences in regions’ slopes and intercepts for these relationships (Table 2a).
+Considering each axis of environmental heterogeneity separately, we found a common set of axes of environmental heterogeneity that were positively associated with species richness in both the GCFR and SWAFR at HDS- and DS-scales (Table 2b,c).
+This is consistent with the fact that PC1 was associated with species richness across both regions.
+Similar to for PC1, at QDS-scales, there was also evidence for differences in regions’ slopes and intercepts for these relationships (Table 2a).

 We also regressed vascular plant species richness against each axis of environmental heterogeneity in multivariate models (Figure 4).
 Many of the effects of the different axes of heterogeneity on species richness have the same signs across spatial scales (Figure 4a–c, from QDS- to DS-scale respectively).
 The two regions’ partial effects for each form of heterogeneity, where they are represented as separate model terms, are either always of the same sign (e.g. heterogeneity in MAP; Figure 4a,b) or one region has a significant effect where the other does not (e.g. heterogeneity in PDQ; Figure 4a–c).
 Thus, regions’ various partial effects were never found to have opposing signs.